Jack Horton (footballer, born 1866)

-John Henry Horton, known as Jack Horton (15 February 1866 – 28 December 1946) was an English footballer who played in the English Football League and the 1895 FA Cup Final for West Bromwich Albion.
+John Henry Horton (15 February 1866 – 28 December 1946) was an English footballer who played in the English Football League and the 1895 FA Cup final for West Bromwich Albion.
 He also played for Burslem Port Vale and Wednesbury Old Athletic.
-His brother Ezra was also a footballer, and was a teammate of many years at West Brom.
+His brother Ezra was also a footballer and a teammate for many years at West Brom.

 Career

 Horton, a player able to play either as a defender or as an attacker, began his career at Oak Villa.
 He represented Wednesbury Old Athletic, before joining up with West Bromwich Albion.
 Whilst with West Brom he also played at least four friendly matches for Burslem Port Vale, scoring three goals, between April 1884 and December 1885.
 All three of his goals came in a 6–1 win over Wednesbury Town on 5 April 1884.

-He made his league debut on 8 September 1888, at full-back for West Bromwich Albion in a 2–0 win against Stoke at the Victoria Ground.
-He played 19 of the "Throstles" 22 Football League matches and was part of a defence-line that achieved three clean-sheets whilst restricting the opposition to a single goal on four occasions.
+He made his league debut on 8 September 1888 as a full-back for West Bromwich Albion in a 2–0 win against Stoke at the Victoria Ground.
+He played 19 of the "Throstles" 22 Football League matches and was part of a defence line that achieved three clean sheets whilst restricting the opposition to a single goal on four occasions.
 He played 129 league games in the English Football League from 1889 to 1897, including 19 of the club's 22 games in the league's inaugural season.
 The club's best finish in his time there was fifth place in 1889–90.
-He appeared in the 1895 FA Cup Final at Crystal Palace, and unsuccessfully battled with Aston Villa's Jack Devey in a goalmouth scramble just some 30 seconds into the game; despite this, the goal was credited to Bob Chatt.
+He appeared in the 1895 FA Cup final at Crystal Palace and unsuccessfully battled with Aston Villa's Jack Devey in a goalmouth scramble just some 30 seconds into the game; despite this, the goal was credited to Bob Chatt.
 It proved to be the only goal of the game.